 What makes a good dad?
 Being an amazing father is much more than simply providing for the family.
-Take a look at the top 7 qualities of a father and husband and see which characteristics matter the most.
+Take a look at the top 7 qualities of a good father and husband and see which characteristics matter the most.

 Amazing dads who wake up in the middle of the night to change diapers, just so we can have a few more minutes to keep sleeping.
 Fathers who come home from a long day at work still eager to play chase, even if it means postponing dinner for a bit.